Frequently Asked Questions (FAQs)

 Students must have the flexibility to participate live one night a week on Eastern Standard Time (5:00 to 7:20 p.m. and 7:30 to 9:50 p.m.).
 Online students are welcome to attend classes in person when convenient at either our Waltham or San Francisco campus.
-All online students are required to attend the August Innovation Boot Camp on campus.
+All online students are required to attend the Innovation Boot Camp the last week of July on campus.

 How does the California option work?